Low-noise road surfaces – semi-dense asphalt (SDA)

 The following table shows the three most commonly used low-noise surfaces (LAB) in Switzerland al...

-When a significant noise impact must be achieved, the use of an SDA 4 surface is generally recomm...
+When significant noise impacts are needed, the use of an SDA 4 surface is generally recommended. ...

 The use of SDA 4 is not equally sensible and sustainable at every altitude.
 The acoustic effectiv...